pgRouting/pgrouting/latest/en/_sources/src/allpairs/doc/pgr_johnson.txt

 -------------------------------------------------------------------------------

-``pgr_johnson`` - Returns the sum of the costs of the shortest path for each pair of nodes in the graph using Johnson's algorithm.
+``pgr_johnson`` - Returns the sum of the costs of the shortest path for each pair of nodes in the graph using Floyd-Warshall algorithm.

 .. figure:: ../../../doc/src/introduction/images/boost-inside.jpeg
    :target: http://www.boost.org/libs/graph/doc/johnson_all_pairs_shortest.html